 |Bank||Peer-to-peer money transfer service|

-As can be seen in the example above, if Lauren sent her funds using a peer-to-peer service she would be sending an extra £41.90.
+As you can see in the example above, if Lauren sends her funds using a peer-to-peer service, she will be sending an extra £41.90.

-How do I compare peer to peer-to-peer money transfer services?
+How do I compare peer-to-peer money transfer services?

 You’ll need to take the following features into account when comparing peer-to-peer money transfer services.